ChrstphrHll/npc_gen/students/Avaery Klaern.md

 ---
 ### Description
 - 1st year Halfling Barbarian in Jettenia
-- wavy platinum hair that's loose around the shoulders, Amber eyes, and Fair skin
+- long wavy lighter blonde hair that's put up, Amber eyes, and Fair skin
 - Is Silent and Unimaginative, and has Cooperation as their ideal

 ### Organizations